George D. Libby: Korean War

 Having the vehicle stop several times to load more wounded onto it, Libby continued to fire his M2 Carbine at the KPA they encountered as they attempted to escape.
 Libby was struck several times in the body and arms by bullets as they broke through the first roadblock.
 At a second roadblock, Libby was struck again by gunfire.
 Too weak to hold his weapon, Libby pulled himself to an erect position in order to be a human shield for the driver until they were out of the range of enemy fire.
 Libby eventually collapsed and died from blood loss, but his actions allowed the truck full of wounded men to reach safety.

-On 2 August 1951, the Army awarded the Medal of Honor to Libby posthumously.
+On 2 August 1951, the army posthumously awarded the Medal of Honor to Libby.

-Awards and decorations

-Libby's awards and decorations include: